JonKing93/DASH/Tutorials/stateVector/concepts.md

 For example, let's say I want my "T" variable to include the spatial grid from June, July, and August in a given year.
 The state vector ensemble for this variable would have the following structure.

-By contrast, each column is associated with a constant time and run coordinate.
 <img src="\DASH\assets\images\sequence.svg" alt="An example of a sequence." style="width:80%;display:block">
 Figure 5: An example of a sequence for the time dimension.

 We can see that the ensemble dimension "time" now has metadata along both the state vector and the ensemble.
 The columns still refer to a unique (time, run) coordinate, but the rows also refer to a particular month.
 This additional metadata along the state vector forms a sequence for the time dimension.
 Note that time is still an ensemble dimension because metadata along the ensemble is still required to form a unique time coordinate.
-For example, we know an element in row 5 is from June, but we don't know the year until referencing a specific ensemble member.
+For example, we know an element in row 1 is from June, but we don't know the year until referencing a specific ensemble member.

 [Previous](overview)   [Next](new)